 Shell, Cosan JV Raizen targets $13.5 bln valuation in IPO - sources

-SAO PAULO, July 13 (Reuters) - Brazil's Raizen, a joint venture between Royal Dutch Shell PLC (RDSa.L) and Brazilian energy company Cosan SA (CSAN3.SA), is targeting a valuation of around 70 billion reais ($13.5 billion) in its initial public offering, three people with knowledge of the matter said on Tuesday.
+SAO PAULO, July 13 (Reuters) - Brazil’s Raizen, a joint venture between Royal Dutch Shell PLC and Brazilian energy company Cosan SA, is targeting a valuation of around 70 billion reais ($13.5 billion) in its initial public offering, three people with knowledge of the matter said on Tuesday.

 The valuation may range from 60 billion to 80 billion reais depending on demand, they added.